nek0byte/Rotating-Cube/README.md

 ## Theory

-This section delves into the mathematical principles and techniques employed to achieve the 3D transformations and projections in the program.

 ### 3D Rotations

 To animate the rotating cube, the vertices are rotated in 3D space using rotation matrices.
 The rotation angles \( A \), \( B \), and \( C \) represent rotations around the x, y, and z axes, respectively.